Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 {{< nobottommargin >}}Now the win screen shows up, but there's another issue:{{< /nobottommargin >}}
 ![`*AFTER BEATING GAME AFTER FIX*`](./after_beating_game_fixed.webp "After beating the game, after fixing")

-This is just the game over screen, why is it not congratulating me on my win?
-Well, after tapping it out, the game over and win screen use the same function to throw a screen up on the ending state.
-But, the function only has code for the game over screen, so lets rewrite it to add the congratulations text.
+This is just the game over screen.
+Why is it not congratulating me on my win?
+Well, after tapping it out, the game over and win screen use the same function to display a screen on the ending state.
+However, the function only has code for the game over screen, so let's rewrite it to add the congratulations text.

-{{< nobottommargin >}}This is pretty simple, so I won't show the code.{{< /nobottommargin >}}
+{{< nobottommargin >}}Adding this is pretty simple, so I won't show the code.{{< /nobottommargin >}}
 ![`*CONGRATS TEXT FIX*`](./after_beating_game_congrats_fix.webp "Fixed congrats text")

 ### Win Screen Background Not Being Set Properly
-Ah, now the background refuses to be set to the "Garlicky Bratwurst" splash screen.
-Initially, I thought it was the same issue that the next level screen had, but when I tried to turn off the `autoReset`, it did nothing.
+Ah, now the background refuses to be set to the Garlicky Bratwurst splash screen.
+Initially, I thought it was the same issue that the level screen had, but when I tried to turn off the `autoReset` property, nothing happened.

-I had to go searching though the graphics code to fix this.
+I had to go searching through the graphics code to fix this.

 {{< nobottommargin >}}Thankfully, the code in the game over function constructs the graphics object:{{< /nobottommargin >}}
 ```js
 createjs.mcGameOver = new lib.mcGameOver();
 ```
-so searching through that graphics class, I found a property called `splash`.
+So, searching through that graphics class, I found a property called `splash`.

-{{< nobottommargin >}}It uses the same graphics class that the next level screen uses, and a few lines after instantiation, this line appears:{{< /nobottommargin >}}
+{{< nobottommargin >}}It uses the same graphics class that the level screen uses, and a few lines after instantiation, this line appears:{{< /nobottommargin >}}
 ```js
 this.splash.cache(-2, -2, 734, 594);
 ```
 {{< nobottommargin >}}This stood out to me instantly.
-Reading through the createjs documentation for the method [cache](https://createjs.com/docs/easeljs/classes/MovieClip.html#method_cache) it says:{{< /nobottommargin >}}
+Reading through the Createjs documentation for the [`cache`](https://createjs.com/docs/easeljs/classes/MovieClip.html#method_cache) function it says:{{< /nobottommargin >}}
 "Draws the display object into a new element, which is then used for subsequent draws"

-That's exactly why it's not changing!
+That's why it's not changing!
 Removing this one line fixes it completely:
 ![`*CONGRATS SCREEN FIXED*`](./after_beating_game_congrats_bkg_fix.webp "Fixed congrats screen")
 ## Improvements
-Now that I fixed all the bugs I could find, lets improve somethings.
+Now that I fixed all the bugs I could find, let's improve some things.

 ### Reverting '_Vanilla Topping_' back to '_Caramel Topping_'
-This is a very small and pedantic change, but I'd like for the name for this to be more accurate.
+This is a small and pedantic change, but I'd like the name for this to be more accurate.

 {{< rawhtml >}}
 <style>